Updated February 10, 2021 with the latest forgiveness guidance and applications.

 Rehiring “Safe Harbor” Calculations

-By way of background, the CARES Act and PPP Flexibility Act provides a “safe harbors” that allows employers to avoid a reduction in forgiveness.
+By way of background, the CARES Act and PPP Flexibility Act provide “safe harbors” that allow employers to avoid a reduction in forgiveness.
+In other words, reductions in employees and/or wages won’t always result in a reduction in forgiveness if these conditions are met.

 FTE Reduction Safe Harbor

 Step 3.
 If the entry for step 2 is greater than step 1, proceed to step 4.
-Otherwise, the FTE Reduction Safe Harbor is not applicable and the Borrower must complete line 13 of PPP Schedule A by dividing line 12 by line 11 of that schedule.
-(Note: we’ll get to that in shortly.)
+Otherwise, FTE Reduction Safe Harbor 2 is not applicable and the borrower must complete line 13 of PPP Schedule A by dividing line 12 by line 11 of that schedule.

 Salary/Hourly Wage Reduction Safe Harbor